 Christmas Decor is a fun business, helping people decorate for the Christmas season.
 We aim to provide excellent customer service for our customers.
 We encourage them to let us install the lights and decorations early in the season.
-We begin by October 19.
+We begin work in the middle of October.

 This is seasonal work.
 The jobs start in mid October and end in December or January.
 Sundays and Thanksgiving Day are the only guaranteed days off work.

-We prefer to have training done by October 14.
+We provide training.
 Training is at least three or four, eight-hour days.
-Pay for the training period is $8.00 per hour.
+We pay hourly wages during the training work hours.

 If you are able and willing to work on steep roofs, and can prove you can do it with quality in a timely manner, we can discuss a pay increase.
 Getting the work done better and faster is a huge plus.
 Safety is always encouraged and very much appreciated.